qdeconinck/sigcomm20_mptp_tutorial/README.md

 - What happens if you increase the window sizes?
 (Replace all the 1000000 values by 8000000 in the experiment file)
 - On the other hand, if you focus on the Lowest RTT scheduler, what if the window sizes are very low (set 300000)?
 Could you explain this result?

-> Other schedulers such as BLEST or ECF aims at tackling this Head-Of-Line blocking problem.
+> Other schedulers such as BLEST or ECF aim at tackling this Head-Of-Line blocking problem.
 > However, these are not included in the provided version of the vagrant box.